Marrakech: Women 20s & 30s

 Glamping is the modern day solution for women who want to experience the ancient call of the desert but in comfort!
 We will embark on a journey to the desert and spend two nights glamping in upscale tents.
 Our meals will be cooked by women in a nearby Berber village and brought in daily.
 We will dine on a communal table in shaded areas during the day and under the stars and by candles at night.
-We have the opportunity to ride camels, get adventurous with a quad bike ride through the desert, trek through the Atlas Mountains and have lunch in a Berber village, gaze at the stars at night under the guidance of an astrologer, play board games, and just rest and relax!
+We have the opportunity to start our day off right with morning yoga, followed by riding camels.
+We will get adventurous with a quad bike ride through the desert, trekking through the Atlas Mountains and lunch in a Berber village.
+In the evening we will gaze at the stars at night under the guidance of an astrologer, play board games, and just rest and relax!
 The beauty and calmness of the desert is an experience not to be missed!

 An essential part of our cultural experience of visiting Marrakech is a visit to a traditional Moroccan hammam (spa).
 This ritual dates back thousands of years and it is one that you will not want to miss.
 We will be getting 90-minute treatments at a 5-star spa.
 The traditional hammam massage includes a body scrub and a massage that is unlike any other due to the unusual ingredients and the different components of the ritual.
 You will come away feeling very clean, relaxed and refreshed.